 Connection timing out or not connecting

-If you experience long connecting times, using a Ring Chime Pro will help extend your wifi signal to your ring device.
+If you experience long connecting times, then using a Ring Chime Pro will help extend your wifi signal to your ring device.

 Note: In some cases, your Ring device will need a little extra time to wake up.
 If your battery is low, it may take 30 seconds or more to connect to your Ring.